hopha88/a04-Web-App-Using-3rd-Party-Clients-hopha88/README.txt

 to create an image of a 'dancing' cat that shares some wisdom.
 I take a couple random cat images from TheCatAPI, display a quote from forismatic, and let them dance to a song my friend made. :)

 My application is not nearly as complex as the example given in class, but I wanted to have a bit of simple fun.
-To use this application, you will need a TheCatAPI API key.
+To use this application, you will need a TheCatAPI API key to put in the model.js file.